Best Free Job Post Sites

 Job seekers also enjoy ZipRecruiter’s one-click application, a feature that allows them to apply for jobs quickly and easily.
 ZipRecruiter is free to use for job seekers, but employers need to pay a fee to use the platform.
 They offer a free trial here to give the employers an opportunity to test out the site before making any commitment.

-Indeed is another one of the world’s biggest and best job post sites today, boasting of over 200 million visitors monthly.
+Indeed is another one of the world’s biggest and best job post sites today, boasting over 200 million visitors monthly.
 Employers and hiring managers can post jobs in a matter of minutes, while applicants can use Indeed to scour for jobs according to different criteria.

 Job posting on Indeed is free but employers can pay a small fee per day to optimize their listing and attract more qualified candidates.
 Indeed also comes with a mobile app that users can use to track applications and receive alerts for new jobs.

-JobSpider is a free job search engine that allows job seekers to post their resume online and hiring managers to browse thousands of resumes, free of charge!
+JobSpider is a free job search engine that allows job seekers to post their resumes online and hiring managers to browse thousands of resumes, free of charge!
 Users can filter their search according to keywords and job titles.

 It works like Craigslist, but many times better.
 JobSpider also has a section called Scam Awareness which educates users on how to spot and avoid job scams.